Generations of Farming

 In 1909 our great-grandfather Adrien, known as A.P., bought an 80 acre vineyard in Rutherford on the renown Rutherford Bench.
 He cultivated grapes with cuttings he brought from the French Medoc.

-Over the past 100 years, grapes from Chaix Family Vineyards have gone into many of Napa’s most distinguished wines and now those grapes go into making a wine of our own.
+Over the past 100 years, fruit from Chaix Family Vineyards have gone into many of Napa’s most distinguished wines and now those grapes go into making a wine of our own.